ssloy/ssloy.github.io/docs/tinyfloat/add.md

 The decision is simple to make:

 ```
-if the fractional part > 0.5:
+if the fractional part > 0.5 OR
-    round the mantissa up
-if the fractional part < 0.5:
-    truncate the mantissa down
-if the fractional part = 0.5:
-    if the integer part is odd:
+   the fractional part = 0.5 AND the integer part is odd:
         round the mantissa up
 otherwise:
         truncate the mantissa down
 ```